Mr-PauI/Walnut-CGB/README.md

 ## [Arduino Example](https://github.com/Mr-PauI/Walnut-CGB/tree/master/examples/arduino/arduino.ino)

-This is a basic example of a Walnut-CGB Arduino implementation for the M5Stack Cardputer.
+This is a basic Walnut-CGB Arduino example for the M5Stack Cardputer.

-This implementation does not include paging, just available RAM so is extremely limited in what it can load without a more robust memory solution(XIP/flash, paging or PSRAM) Gameboy Colour animated gifs below were captured on an implementation with a paging solution employed.
-Internal flash storage can be used on ESP32/ESP32-s3 as long as alignment rules are observed.
-ISO C memory functions are also included in comments for other platforms.
+- Paging is not included; only available RAM is used, so ROMs are extremely limited.
+- Game Boy Color GIFs below were captured on a full implementation with paging.
+- Internal flash storage can be used on ESP32/ESP32-S3 as long as alignment rules are observed.
+- ISO C memory functions are included in comments for other platforms.

 ## SDL2 Example - NOT YET UPDATED, see above example for the time being or use instructions at start of readme to implement.